Young Adult Relationship Values at Intersection of Gender and Sexuality

 Introduction

-Young adulthood is becoming an extended and distinct development stage, as it marks the transition period from the adolescent stage to the adult stage.
-In particular, young individuals strive to identify numerous life aspects, which correlate positively with specific life experiences such as the establishment of intimate associations.
-The different forms of sexual interactions, which the young people engage in, and the several choices and decisions they make in those relationships often impact significantly on their youthful and adulthood lives.
-Indeed, momentous social and lifestyles changes have taken place fueled by the westernization and civilization transformations over the last few decades, which have eventually influenced the attitudes of the young towards intimate relationships (Wellings et al., 2006, p.
-2).
-Ultimately, this leads to changes in the ideologies related to gender attitudes and sexual practices, which have been increasing and diversifying as the global society equally changes.
+Young adulthood is becoming an extended and distinct developmental stage; it marks the transition period from the adolescent stage to the adult stage.
+In particular, young individuals strive to identify numerous life aspects, which correlate positively with specific life experiences such as the establishment of intimate relationships.
+The different forms of sexual interactions that young people engage in, and the several choices and decisions they make in those relationships often impact significantly on their youthful and adulthood lives.
+Indeed, momentous social and lifestyle changes have taken place, fueled by westernization and civilization transformations over the last few decades.

 Need a custom essay on the same topic?